Theme: Creating Connections

 The weekend will be an opportunity to make some new connections, to renew friendships, to learn about and engage in conversation about clusters and networks and to think about where you can fit in as an individual and as a community of faith to make a difference in our world, and to accomplish more together than we each can separately.David Leyton-Brown & Marg Walker

-- Strengthen Hospitality.
+If you are willing to help host and support the gathering by being someone who is aware of the process and where things are, etc. Please come and be a part of the hospitality team.
 Gather at 10:00 a.m. on Friday to develop a group to focus on hospitality awareness and good practices for conversations for the meeting.
-If you are interested please contact Karen Hilfman Millson or Jean Ward directly.
+If you are interested please contact Karen Hilfman Millson directly.

 Ministry Check In

 Dale Hildebrand and Todd McDonald invite ministry personnel to a conversation about the health joy and excellence of ministers in the Shining Waters Regional Council.
 We will meet at 11 a.m. to 12 noon on Friday, May 24.
 Please Email Todd to let us know that you are coming. .